tmahlburg/kiep/README.md

 # kip
-Command line to to keep online articles forever.
+Command line tool to to keep online articles forever.